 Theme 2.
 Professional values, attitudes and behaviour in health and social care practice evidenced through:

-Exploring own values, attitudes and behaviours and how they impact on the work done with others
+Exploring own values, attitudes and behaviours and how they impact on the work done with others audiences reflecting individual needs of others

 The values, attitudes and behaviours of others and how to promote positive working and caring relationships.